-Appendix 1: Risk Governance Structure
+Risk Governance Structure

-- 1. The risk management governance structure of an institution shall comprise the following:
+The risk management governance structure of an institution shall comprise the following:

-- a) Board of Directors
+- a) Board

-- b) Board of Credit Committee;

-- c) Board Risk Committee;
+- b) Board Risk Committee;

-- d) Board Audit Committee;
+- c) Board Audit Committee;

-- e) Senior/Executive Management;
+- d) Senior/Executive Management;

-- f) Chief Risk Officer;
+- e) Chief Risk Officer;

-- g) Chief Internal Auditor;
+- f) Chief Internal Auditor;

-- h) Compliance Officer; and
+- g) Compliance Officer; and

-- i) Operational Management.
+- h) Operational Management.

-- j) Company Secretary (legal & reputational risk)
+- i) Company Secretary or Head of Legal (Legal & Reputational risk)

-A. Board of Directors' Oversight Responsibilities
+A. Boards' Oversight Responsibilities

-- 2. The board of directors shall show concern for and set the tone for risk management in the institution.
-The overall responsibility for risk management including that of AML/CFT risk within the institution shall rest with the board of directors. - 3.
-The board of directors shall approve all significant policies relating to the management of risks including AML/CFT risk throughout the institution, as well as discuss and approve the organizational arrangement for managing and controlling the overall exposure to risks of the institution.
-The risk management policies shall be consistent with broader business strategies, capital strength, management expertise and the overall willingness to take risk or risk appetite of the institution. - 4.
-The board shall regularly re-evaluate its approved policies and procedures with special emphasis on those that define the risk tolerance limits of the institution including AML/CFT for significant activities. - 5.
-The board of directors shall discuss and grade the risks, and set acceptable limits for exposures in the various activity segments after considering the quality of the existing tools for managing and controlling every type of risk in each significant activity of the institution. - 6.
-The board shall receive and review reports on risk exposures in respect of: - a) the nature and level of the exposure as against the approved limit,
+- 1. The Board shall show concern for and set the tone for risk management in the institution.
+The overall responsibility for risk management including that of AML/CFT risk within the institution shall rest with the Boards. - 2.
+The Board shall approve all significant policies relating to the management of risks including AML/CFT risk throughout the institution, as well as discuss and approve the organizational arrangement for managing and controlling the overall exposure to risks of the institution.
+The risk management policies shall be consistent with broader business strategies, capital strength, management expertise and the overall willingness to take risk or risk appetite of the institution. - 3.
+The Board shall regularly re-evaluate its approved policies and procedures with special emphasis on those that define the risk tolerance limits of the institution including AML/CFT for significant activities. - 4.
+The Boards shall discuss and grade the risks, and set acceptable limits for exposures in the various activity segments after considering the quality of the existing tools for managing and controlling every type of risk in each significant activity of the institution.

-- b) controls and mitigation actions for the exposure (s), - c) deviations, reasons for deviations and action taken, - d) results of scenario analysis and stress tests and the responses of management to the results, and - e) any other information that the board may from time to time determine. - 7.
-The board of directors shall ensure that it approves every new activity of the institution (e.g. new products that are significantly different from existing ones, creation of new types of exposure, new markets, etc.) after it has: - a) considered all the risks involved in the new activity; - b) checked the mechanisms which the institution will use to measure and control the risks; - c) set quantitative limits required as a result of the risks inherent in the activity; and - d) ascertain that the institution has the necessary manpower, sources of finance, and the technological infrastructure to ensure the proper absorption and management of the activity and its consistency with the business strategy of the institution. - 8.
-The board of directors shall also conduct and encourage discussions between its members and senior management, as well as between senior management and others in the institution, in respect of risk management process and risk exposures of the institution.
+- 5. The Board shall receive and review reports on risk exposures in respect of: - a) the nature and level of the exposure as against the approved limit; - b) controls and mitigation actions for the exposure (s); - c) deviations, reasons for deviations and action taken; - d) results of scenario analysis and stress tests and the responses of management to the results; and - e) any other information that the Board may from time to time determine. - 6.
+The Board shall ensure that it approves every new activity of the institution (e.g. new products that are significantly different from existing ones, creation of new types of exposure, new markets, etc.) after it has: - a) considered all the risks involved in the new activity; - b) checked the mechanisms which the institution will use to measure and control the risks; - c) set quantitative limits required as a result of the risks inherent in the activity; and - d) ascertain that the institution has the necessary manpower, sources of finance, and the technological infrastructure to ensure the proper absorption and management of the activity and its consistency with the business strategy of the institution. - 7.
+The Board shall also conduct and encourage discussions between its members and Senior Management, as well as between Senior Management and others in the institution, in respect of risk management process and risk exposures of the institution.